Welcome and Introduction

 Individualized Learning Plans and MPH Goals Analysis

 Each new first year resident prepares an individualized written educational plan for the residency program and a similar, but separate MPH learning plan.
+Templates for the individualized learning plan can be found in New Innovations, residents are expected to complete the plan for first year prior to the first meeting with the program director.
+Residents are expected to start on the plan for second year prior to the first semiannual evaluation meeting with the program director.
 Residents should approach developing their plans seriously and use information from their MPH learning plan with the addition of residency-specific information regarding goals, additional skills, knowledge, and competencies the resident intends to gain from the residency training, and plans for obtaining these.
-Each plan will outline courses to be taken by the resident to meet his/her individual educational goals.
+Each plan will outline courses to be taken by the resident to meet their individual educational goals.
 The residency plan will also include research goals for the resident, and identify specific competencies that the resident will develop during residency training.
 Dr. Rivera will guide the resident in this process and must approve this document.
+There are examples of the templates the residents will complete for the MPH in New Innovations as well, however these will be sent to the resident by the MPH program.
+The resident should download the PDF of the completed MPH goals analysis documents and upload them into their learning portfolio in New Innovations.

 Before beginning their second year, residents are required to submit a residency and professional goals analysis for the practicum rotations that serves as an individualized learning plan, using a template that will be provided.
 The plan will include a statement of the resident’s professional and career goals (similar to the plan they complete at the beginning of the MPH year), the rotations planned and the competencies to be achieved.